navarroaxel/navarroaxel.github.io/blog/a-git-repository-inside-an-arch-linux-package.md

 ## The build

-The build process for a VCS package is the same for a package based on the latest released.
+The build process for a VCS package is the same as for a package based on the latest released.

 ```bash
 pkgname=git-delta-git